patchshorts/cgodwin.io/src/posts/architecting-network-solutions-in-gcp.md

 * Gated egress and ingress topology: both the prior two
 * Handover topology: Onprem data is uploaded to the cloud to be used by cloud services

-Your choice of these depends on workload distribution, latency, throughput, and existing toplogy.
+Your choice of these depends on workload distribution, latency, throughput, and existing topology.

 ## Exam Essentials